-For millennia, Judaism has observed traditional religious dietary laws known in Hebrew as «kashru».
+For millennia, Judaism has observed traditional religious dietary laws known in Hebrew as «kashrut».
 These laws define the preparation and consumption of foods and drinks.
 Simply put, foods are divided into two categories: permitted or kosher, and forbidden or non-kosher or «treife».

 Kosher drinks